UniversalDependencies/docs/_ceb/feat/Link.md

 </tr>
 </table>

 `Link=Yes` is currently used in the GJA treebank to signal the linker suffix.
-Linkers are are shown as separate syntactic words and the surface word is treated as a multi-word token.
+Linkers are also shown as separate syntactic words and the surface word is treated as a multi-word token.

 ### <a name="Yes">`Yes`</a>: the word contains a linker